Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Mathematical modelling

 where the parameter $\tau$ is the relaxation time.
 The BGK collision operator is also known as the single-relaxation time operator.
 A more stable version of this collision operator allows for multiple-relaxation times (MRT) \citep{Higuera_1989_Boltzmannapproachlattice, d1992generalized}, reading:

 $\mathbf{\Lambda}$ being the relaxation matrix

-where $\tau_\rho$ and $\tau_j$ being relaxation parameters related to density and momentum conserved moments, $\tau_\eta$ defines dynamic viscosity through $\eta = c_s^2 (\tau_\eta - 0.5)\dt$, $\tau_e$ is associated with the bulk viscosity, $\tau_\zeta$ is related to the energy square quantity, and $\tau_q$ is related to the energy flux.
+where $\tau_\rho$ and $\tau_j$ are the relaxation parameters related to density and momentum conserved moments, $\tau_\eta$ defines dynamic viscosity through $\eta = c_s^2 (\tau_\eta - 0.5)\dt$, $\tau_e$ is associated with the bulk viscosity, $\tau_\zeta$ is related to the energy square quantity, and $\tau_q$ is related to the energy flux.
 The matrix $\mathbf{M}$ is the matrix that converts $f$ into the momentum space, defined as \citep{Lallemand_2000_TheorylatticeBoltzmann}:

 The equilibrium distribution function values $\mathbf{f}^{\text{eq}}$ can be computed through its relation to the macroscopic density ($\rho$) and velocity ($\mathbf{u} = u_{\alpha}$) fields as follows: